 The water system will be realized in four phases:

-3. Once the water tanks are constructed, we will work on the installation of an efficient water filter for the village, to have a second filtration system for more potable water.
+3. Once the water tanks are constructed, we will work on the installation of an efficient water filter for the water tanks, to have a second filtration system for more potable water.

 For many years, technologies in terms of water filters haven’t stop improving and we opted for a three stages filtration system.
 The first one holds the dirt and the sand, the second one the smallest particles, and the third eliminates bacteria and parasites.